anandreddy43/git_training/README.md

 ## Branching Model

-1. Master Branch :No direct change is allowed
+1. Master Branch: No direct change is allowed.
+Only pull request changes are merged.

-2. Dev Branch : Direct change is allowed
+2. Dev Branch: Direct change is allowed